seedcase-project/seedcase-website/random.md

 ## Questions

-- Name for the product
+- Name for the product?
-- Do we make a new GH org?
+- Do we make a new GitHub org or use steno-aarhus?
 - How many repos?
     - one for product
         - including product docs, reference docs, general usage, etc
         - gh-pages/built docs as website, but not part of installation
     - one for website/docs
-        - admin/contributor side? e.g. for contributing docs?
-            - e.g. why we decide on certain technologies etc.
-        - public side? training, tutorials, introductions, mission?
-        - Where should these outlets be put, in public or admin side?
-            - informal blogs...?
-            - formal posts (aim to publish in zenodo, and other outlets?)

-## Milestones

-- Rough draft of design and architecture
-- Send design and architecture to consulting firm for review?
--
+- Multiple packages or one single one?